-The ratio of property price to income is a widely used measure of housing affordability.
-Such a ratio analysis approach is particularly useful for making comparisons between jurisdictions and for examining trends in affordability over time.
+The ratio of property price to income is a widely used measure of housing affordability and particularly useful for examining trends in affordability over time.

-Several versions of this conceptually simple indicator are used internationally; the preferred forms of the UK Department for Communities and Local Government (DCLG) are the ratios of lower quartile and median property prices to lower quartile and median earnings.
-Although these UK methodologies compare dwelling prices with the earnings of individuals, such an approach tends to amplify affordability difficulties.
-Therefore, the ratio of mean property price in Jersey to mean household (gross) income is also presented in this section.
+Several versions of this conceptually simple indicator are used internationally however many of these methodologies compare dwelling prices with the earnings of individuals, an approach which can amplify affordability difficulties.
+Therefore, the ratio of mean and lower quartile property price in Jersey to mean and lower quartile household (gross) income is presented in this section.